Binary Classification of Light and Dark Time Traces of a Transition Edge Sensor Using Convolutional Neural Networks: Experimental data

 In order to recognize the shapes of the 1064\,nm photon $V_\mathrm{out}(t)$ pulses, we first gathered data by illuminating the TES with a highly attenuated 1064\,nm laser source for a total of 5\,s.
 The laser light was coupled to the TES via a HI1060 single mode optical fiber.
 During this time interval, a total of 4722 pulses above the 10\,mV trigger threshold were recorded, where each time trace corresponds to a 200\,$\mu$s time window with $10^4$ samples (50\,MHz sampling frequency).
 The recorded time traces were pre-filtered by discriminating double pulses.
 This was done by detecting local maxima from the derivative of a time trace based on specific height, prominence and spacing criteria.
 This left us with 3928 single-photon triggered pulses.
 We have performed fits in the time domain using a phenomenological function \cite{Meyer2024first, RubieraGimeno2024optimizing}

 describing a photonic event triggered TES pulse at around $t=t_0-\tau_\mathrm{rise}$.
-The shape of the pulse is determined by the rise and decay times $\tau_\mathrm{rise}$ and $\tau_\mathrm{decay}$, respectively, the obtained distribution of which will be used to determine the cuts.
-The $\chi_\mathrm{Ph}^2$-error associated with the performed fit is also considered.
+The parameter $A_\mathrm{ph}$ is directly proportional to the amplitude of the pulse, while the pulse shape is determined by the rise and decay times $\tau_\mathrm{rise}$ and $\tau_\mathrm{decay}$, respectively.
+The obtained distribution of $\tau_\mathrm{rise}$ and $\tau_\mathrm{decay}$ will be used in determining the cuts.
+The $\chi_\mathrm{ph}^2$-error associated with the performed fit is also considered.
 In addition, we have also considered a fitting function from \textit{Small Signal Theory} \cite{Irwin2005transition}

+where the parameters $A_\mathrm{FFT}$, $\tau_+$ and $\tau_-$ are analogous to the $A_\mathrm{ph}$, $\tau_\mathrm{rise}$ and $\tau_\mathrm{decay}$ of the phenomenological model introduced above.
 While fitting Eq.~(\ref{TES_pulse_SST_Eq}) in time domain is unstable, we have performed the fit in frequency domain, in particular due to the simple Fourier transformation of Eq.~(\ref{TES_pulse_SST_Eq}).
-The obtained fitting parameters were then used to calculate the associated peak height ($\mathrm{Ph_\mathrm{FFT}}$) which will also be considered for the filtering of the pulses.
-This specific parameter was chosen because its associated distribution for light pulses has previously resulted in the lowest achieved energy resolution for our TES \cite{Gimeno2024tes, RubieraGimeno2024optimizing}.
+The obtained fitting parameters were then used to calculate the associated peak height ($\mathrm{V}_\mathrm{min,\,FFT}$) which will also be considered for the filtering of the pulses.
+This specific parameter was chosen because its associated distribution for light pulses has previously resulted in the highest achieved energy resolution for our TES \cite{Gimeno2024tes, RubieraGimeno2024optimizing}.
 The $\chi_\mathrm{FFT}^2$-error associated with the fits in frequency domain is also considered for filtering.

 In order to mitigate the effects of scattering processes and nonlinear optical effects (that can alter the wavelength of the photons emitted from the laser) on the training process, we have subjected the 3928 single-photon triggers for minor filtering.
-This was done by only including pulses whose $\tau_\mathrm{rise}$, $\tau_\mathrm{decay}$ and $\mathrm{Ph}_\mathrm{FFT}$ were simultaneously within 0.1\%--99.9\% quantiles of their associated distributions while $\chi_\mathrm{Ph}^2$ and $\chi^2_\mathrm{FFT}$ being below 99.9\% quantiles.
+This was done by only including pulses whose $\tau_\mathrm{rise}$, $\tau_\mathrm{decay}$ and $\mathrm{V}_\mathrm{min,\,FFT}$ were simultaneously within 0.1\%--99.9\% quantiles of their associated distributions while $\chi_\mathrm{ph}^2$ and $\chi^2_\mathrm{FFT}$ being below 99.9\% quantiles.
 This resulted in the discrimination of 0.76\% (30) of the filtered triggers, leaving us a total of 3898 pulses that are used for training and evaluating the CNNs.